kunza8/phurbasfirst/README.md

 # phurbasfirst
- This is my first repesitory
+ This is my first  Git repository
+Author - phurba sherpa